yogevshalmon/allsat-circuits/README.md

 ## HALL algorithms

-HALL contains several different algorithms, where each algorithm can be provided to HALL using "<-mode> <mode_name>" after the input file name, for example:
+HALL contains several different algorithms, where each algorithm can be executed by HALL using "<-mode> <mode_name>" after the input file name, for example:

 ```
 ./hall_tool ../benchmarks/AND.aag -mode tale
 ```

-We provide next the list of the algorithms (<mode_name>) where each one produces disjoint (mars-dis) or non-disjoint solutions:
+Here is a list of the algorithms (<mode_name>), sorted according to whether they generate disjoint (mars-dis) or non-disjoint solutions:

 disjoint solutions algorithms: